01 of 08

 Tips for Visiting Mexico's Monarch Butterfly Reserves

-Expect a workout.
 Trails within the sanctuary are narrow and wind steeply uphill.
-You may have to walk over a mile (much of it uphill) to get to where the main concentration of butterflies are located.
+You may have to walk a mile (much of it uphill) to get to where the main concentration of butterflies are located.
 The altitude and the steep climb can cause shortness of breath if you're not accustomed to it.

-At the Sierra Chincua butterfly reserve there are horses available to ride into the reserve.
-Considering the... arduous hike, this may be a good option.
+At the Sierra Chincua Butterfly reserve, there are horses available to ride into the reserve.
+Considering the arduous hike, this... may be a good option.
 You will be accompanied by a guide on foot who will lead the horse.
-Horses are not allowed into the areas of main concentration of the butterflies so you will still have to walk some of the way.
+Horses are not allowed into the areas of main concentration of the butterflies so you will still have to walk some of the ways.
 The guide will leave you inside the reserve and you will have to find another horse for the return trip.
 If you wait until just before the closing time of the reserve, there may be a great demand for horses and you may have to walk.
 Ride the horses at your own risk.